yuyatinnefeld/azure-service-mesh/README.md

 ```
 2. Generating a Client Secret for the Azure Active Directory Application

-3. Allowing the Service Principal to manage the Subscription
+3. Granting the Application access to manage resources in your Azure Subscription

-4. Create the following variables in GitLab CI/CD settings as Type=VARIABLE and NOT protected variable:
-AZURE_CLIENT_ID_DEV (Application / Client ID)
-AZURE_CLIENT_SECRET (Value of the Client Secret)
+Access Control (IAM) > Add > Add role assignmen

-5. Run terraform init script in the Azure Cloud Shell
+4. Run terraform init script in the Azure Cloud Shell
 ```bash
 cd iac
 bash 0_tf_run.sh
 ```

+5. Create the following variables in GitLab CI/CD settings as Type=VARIABLE and NOT protected variable:
+AZURE_CLIENT_ID_DEV (Application / Client ID)
+AZURE_CLIENT_SECRET (Value of the Client Secret)
+ARM_ACCESS_KEY

 6. Create a branch 'initial' and push the changes.